If You Can’t Close A Calgary Pre-Construction Condo, What Are My Options?

-If you’ve purchased a pre-construction property and your closing date is just around the corner, you might be feeling the pressure—especially if your life or financial situations have changed, the market isn’t cooperating, or your original plans for the unit have shifted since you bought the property.
+If you’ve purchased a pre-construction property and your closing date is just around the corner, you might be feeling the pressure, especially if your life or financial situations have changed, the market isn’t cooperating, or your original plans for the unit have shifted since you bought the property.
+First, don’t panic because there are solutions available, but you need to act quickly.

-Here are the most common options available to you when your closing date is approaching:
+Here are the options available to you when your closing date is approaching:

 1) Assignment Sale

 Making it even more challenging, developers don’t allow you to advertise an assignment publicly on MLS, Realtor.ca, or other platforms, which makes it nearly impossible to find a buyer.
-Realistically, if you want to assign your unit in Calgary today, you will need to offer a large discount—likely 15-20% below your purchase price—plus selling costs.
+Realistically, if you want to assign your unit in Calgary today, you will need to offer a large discount - expected to sell at least 20% below your purchase price plus selling commissions and legal fees.
 For most sellers, this is not an attractive or viable option.

 Many buyers wonder: Can I just give the unit back and walk away?

-The short answer is: No. Developers never agree to simply take the unit back and return your deposit.
-While rare cases exist where mutual releases have been granted when a deposit was forfeited, they’re the exception, not the rule.
-When a developer agrees to a mutual release, they give up the legal right to sue you for damages later and most won’t do that.
+Rare cases exist where mutual terminations have been granted when a deposit was forfeited and/or extra payments given to get out of the contract but they’re the exception, not the rule.
+When a developer agrees to a mutual release, they give up the legal right to sue you for damages later and most won’t do that, so this is the best outcome for you if you can negotiate it - but likely won’t happen.

-Defaulting means failing to close on your contract at the date/time specified.
-In this case, the developer has the legal right to retain your deposit and resell the unit.
-If they sell it for less than your contract amount—including their legal, financing, and selling costs—they can sue you for the shortfall.
+Defaulting means failing to close on your contract at the date/time specified - this means you are in “breach of contract”.
+In this case, multiple legal rulings confirm that the developer has the legal right to keep your entire deposit and resell the unit.
+If they sell it for less than your contract amount including their legal, financing, and selling costs, they can sue you for the resale shortfall or “damages”.
+There will also be additional legal fees to defend yourself in the lawsuit - all of this can add up to tens (or hundreds) or thousands of dollars.

-While Calgary hasn’t seen many cases of this play out yet, developers in other markets are suing buyers who have defaulted when it’s in their financial interest.
-This is not a risk-free way out, and should be treated as a last resort—get professional legal advice if you are considering this option.
+There is a very high probability that you will be sued by the developer (even in Calgary) as I have seen many developers pursuing buyers who do not close on their purchase in 2025.
+This is not a risk-free way out, and should be treated as a last resort, so get professional legal advice if you are considering this option.

-If you can come up with the funds to close, another option is to take possession and then list the property for sale right away.
+So if you can come up with the funds to close, another option is to take possession of the unit, and then list the property for sale right away - this is the most common option by my buyers who do not want to keep the property.

-To make this strategy work, consider getting a variable-rate or open mortgage, which will allow you to sell without large penalties.
+To make this strategy work, consider getting a variable-rate or open mortgage, which will allow you to sell and minimize your mortgage break penalties.
 It’s also critical to opt out of any rental guarantee program before closing, so you can deliver vacant possession of the unit to the new buyer.
-A tenanted unit is much harder to sell and it will sell for less.
+A tenanted unit is much harder to sell and it will sell for less than an empty unit.

 This is the strategy I recommend for everyone that can financially manage it in order to maximize the return on your investment because you make money in real estate over the long-term.